 Much of Schmerberg’s work is driven by a keen interest in social action and exchange with an aim to generate contemporary interventions in the social sphere.
 The online platform dropping knowledge and projects like THE TABLE OF FREE VOICES, or films such as PROBLEMA and POEM, open up opportunities for large-scale discourse and sustained reflection.
 In 2008, Schmerberg founds the art collective Mindpirates.
 With their collaborative and experimental activities in the public space, the group quickly asserts itself as an essential element of Berlin’s cultural life.

-Schmerberg currently works on the long-term cinematic and photographic project INDARELLA portraying the vanishing beauty of the Indian subcontinent.
+Schmerberg currently works on the long-term cinematic and photographic project INDARELLA, portraying the magical cosmos of India.
 He lives and works in Berlin.